-Dredge oysters and scallops may be opened for immediate consumption on board the vessel (within prescribed limits of 50 dredge oysters and 10 scallops).
+Dredge oysters and scallops may be opened for immediate consumption on board the vessel (subject to open season and within prescribed limits of 50 dredge oysters and 10 scallops).
 Any scallops and dredge oysters not eaten must be landed in the shell.